mszubrycht-pythian/packer_vagrant/README.md

 OpenStack
 ---------

-OpenStack likes the .qcow2 vm image format.
+OpenStack likes the taste of .qcow2 vm image format.
 To convert the .vmdk file to qcow2, run *./vmdk2qcow2.sh*